oasysgames/oasys-docs/docs/documentation/2-how-does-oasys-work/2-hub-layer/1-consensus/2-incentive/1-2-reward-commission.md

 2. Validation Reward(Operation Reward)
 Since Gas used on Block can not stimulate the ecosystem and motivate validators to secure our network, we have a reward for validators who participated in each epoch.
 Delegator and Validator Owner receives reward.
 Validation Reward(Operation Reward) is calculated at the end of each epoch, and you can see a timer in oasys hub

+## Staking Reward

+Staking reward is to stimulate user staking, and reward for contributing stabilisation in network.